Baileypollard/Eye-See-Mobile/README.md

 # Inspiration
 The application that we designed and developed was called Eye See Mobile.
 The idea stemmed from the idea of making shopping an idependant activity for the visually imparied.
-After scanning through the current available solutions, it was apparent that none of them offer a long term affordble solution for the visually impaired.
+After scanning through the currently available solutions, it was apparent that none of them offer a long term affordable solution for the visually impaired.
 Our goal was to use the power of Artificial Intelligence to train a model which could accurately identify popular products from a Canadian grocery store, more specifically Walmart.

 # How we did it?